adobe/HumaneHamsterTrap/readme.md

 - Open the Chrome extensions page from the Chrome hamburger menu or go to ```chrome://extensions/```.
 - Slide the "Developer Mode" slider to the right.
 - Click "Load unpacked" and select the chrome_extension folder of this repo.
+- For full functionality, you now need to adjust the extension id in the code: (optional but recommended)
+- Find the line ```WGPUCapture.capture_extid = "iednipjajdnemnpfjnfgfpeecfmipjko"``` in chrome_extension/startcapture.js, and change it to the extension id assigned to you by chrome.
+It can be found on the ```chrome://extensions/``` page as well.
+- Refresh the extension
 - Optionally pin the extension for easy access.
 - Select the extension and click the "Enable & Reload" button.
 - After n-frames a trace.json file will auto download.
 - Click the "Open viewer" button, and from there the "Load" button.

 One good thing about this Chrome extension is that it has no default content scripts, so there is zero overhead for having it installed and enabled.

-Note that extension capture currently does not work for WebGPU running in a worker.
-It's under TODO.
+Note that extension capture currently does not work always for WebGPU running in a worker.
+It does try instrumenting workers, but it can be flaky.
 Capturing in a worker does work when manually instrumenting capture.

 ## Code guidelines